CIRALabs/iot-safe-middleware/README.md

 You will need an IoT device, a Modem, an antenna and a provisioned SIM card.
 Note that a personal laptop can also work as an IoT device for the purpose of this project.

-- Modem: Cinterion EXS82-W Revision 01.000 from Thales
+- Modem: Cinterion EXS82-W Revision 01.000 from Thales or Quectel-BG96
 - Antenna: Wideband SMA B2 (700-2800 MHz) (Vivaldi antenna).
 - IoT device: RaspberryPi 4 (Linux raspberrypi 5.4.51-v7l+ #1333 SMP Mon Aug 10 16:51:40 BST 2020 armv7l GNU/Linux)